top of page

 The material that pipes are made from can contribute to main breaks if the material is in soil conditions that cause the material to corrode or crumble.
 Soil conditions can vary greatly within a 20 meter stretch of pipe.

-Ground temperature and water temperature can contribute to water breaks.
-Prolonged periods of below zero temperatures can cause the soil to freeze quite deep into the ground.
-Extreme temperatures can cause expansion and contraction that creates force on the water pipes.
+Shifting of the ground due to heavy rainfall, ground temperature and water temperature, prolonged periods of below zero temperatures can cause the soil to freeze quite deep into the ground, and extreme temperatures causing expansion and contraction that creates force on the water pipes, can all contribute to water breaks.
+Lightning strikes in the area can also cause line breaks.

 - Pressure Changes in the System

 Changes in pressure can cause water breaks.
-This usually occurs at points where there is a preexisting weakness in the pipe.
-Overall system demands (such as very hot, dry days with high water use) can also cause changes in pressure that lead to main breaks as well as the shifting of the ground due to heavy rainfall.
+This usually occurs at points where there may be a preexisting weakness in the pipe.
+Overall system demands (such as very hot, dry days with high water use, large fires requiring large amounts of hydrant use, etc.) can also cause changes in pressure that lead to main breaks.

 What is involved in repairing a water main?